-Our Father in Heaven took the extraordinary measure to send His own Son to bridge the gap so that we could have relationship and fellowship with the Father of all Spirits.
-Jesus himself said that He came to show us the Father.
-Everything that He did while He was on Earth was intended to represent the Father to us.
+Our Heavenly Father took the extraordinary measure to send His own Son to bridge the gap so that we could have a relationship and fellowship with Him.
+Jesus Himself said that He came to show us the Father.
+Everything that He did while He was on Earth was intended to represent the Father’s heart to us.

-First, we need to realize who we are to Him.
-Did you know that when we became born again we became sons and daughters of God?
+To understand our relationship with Father God, we need to realize who we are to Him.
+Did you know that when we became born again, we became sons and daughters of God?
 That is who you are, not an outcast, not abandoned or forsaken, not a worm.
 Each one of us is a beloved child!

 But as many as received him, to them gave he power to become the sons of God, [even] to them that believe on his name: Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.
 John 1:12-13 KJV

-Father God has not left us here alone or without help, He’s made a provision through His Holy Spirit to open a line of communication with us.
+Father God has not left us alone or without help.
+He’s made a provision through His Holy Spirit to open a line of communication with us called prayer.
 For any relationship to be successful there has to be adequate communication from both parties.
-God made it possible for us to be able to communicate with Him through prayer and to receive His response by His Holy Spirit speaking to our spirit and through the Word of God.
+We can communicate with Him through prayer and receive His response by the Holy Spirit speaking to our spirit and through the Word of God.

-Prayer is so often shrouded in mysticism or religious jargon that it may be hard to really understand what it is or its true purpose.
-Prayer is by faith, talking to our Father believing that He hears us when we speak to Him.
+Prayer is often shrouded in mysticism or religious jargon.
+As a result, it’s sometimes difficult to understand what prayer is and its true purpose.
+Prayer is by faith, talking to our Father, and believing that He hears us when we speak to Him.